microsoft/qTESLA-Library/README.md

 Available implementations:

-* [`Portable implementation for heuristic qTESLA`](heuristic/portable/): portable implementation of heuristic qTESLA for 32-bit and 64-bit platforms.
-* [`AVX2-optimized implementation for heuristic qTESLA`](heuristic/avx2/): optimized implementation of heuristic qTESLA for x64 platforms using AVX2 instructions.
 * [`Portable implementation for provably-secure qTESLA`](provably_secure/portable/): portable implementation of provably-secure qTESLA for 32-bit and 64-bit platforms.
 * [`AVX2-optimized implementation for provably-secure qTESLA`](provably_secure/avx2/): optimized implementation of provably-secure qTESLA for x64 platforms using AVX2 instructions.